megsamm/megsamm/README.md

 - 👀 I’m interested in image analysis of biological images
 - 🌱 I’m currently learning how to code
 - 💞️ I’m not ready to collaborate because i know next to nothing
-- ✨ I have a PhD in Biochemistry, but am curretly working in hematology, learning to cod eon the side
+- ✨ I have a PhD in Biochemistry, but am curretly working in Hematology, learning to code on the side

 <!---
 megsamm/megsamm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.